Skip to main content

 The ASP bestows the Klumpke-Roberts Award on those who have made outstanding contributions to the public understanding and appreciation of astronomy.
 Awardees include Carl Sagan, Isaac Asimov, Chesley Bonestell, Timothy Ferris, Walter Sullivan, Heidi Hammel, and the staffs of Sky & Telescope and Astronomy magazines.

-Join us in celebration of Don McCarthy’s achievements at the in-person ASP Awards Gala on Saturday, November 11, 2023 at the Grand Bay Hotel San Francisco in Redwood City, California.
+Join us in celebration of Rick Fienberg’s achievements at the in-person ASP Awards Gala on Saturday, November 9, in Burlingame, CA.

 Please contact the Awards team if you have questions about the nomination process